Learn How to Be a Better Leader in 4 Simple Steps

 Do Your Minutes Match What Matters?

 Last week I came across a fascinating article about how to be a better leader in Forbes.
 In it, Jeff Kauflin shares some excellent thoughts about how to be a better leader.
-And interestingly enough, it does have to do with how much time you spend in the office – but perhaps not in the way you thought.
+And interestingly enough, it has to do with how much time you spend in the office—but perhaps not in the way you thought.

 The article highlights results of a survey conducted by Stewart Friedman, a professor of management at the Wharton School of Business at the University of Pennsylvania.
 He surveyed 300 MBA students before and after completing a “Total Leadership” course he was teaching.
 He asked them about four vital areas of their lives: work, family, community and personal happiness.
 Then he asked each student to divide up 100 “percentage points” among the four in terms of the importance they placed on each.

 Does Your “Attention” Need Attention?